DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/00 Getting Started with HtmlEditor/04 Customize the Toolbar.md

+The HtmlEditor's toolbar contains buttons and drop-down menus that allow users to create, edit, and format content.

 If you need to customize HtmlEditor's toolbar, pass an array of [items](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/toolbar/items/) to the [toolbar](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/toolbar/).
-There is a number of [predefined items](/Documentation/Guide/UI_Components/HtmlEditor/Toolbar/Predefined_Items/) available for customization.
+You can create [custom items](/Documentation/Guide/UI_Components/HtmlEditor/Toolbar/Add_a_Custom_Item/) or use [predefined items](/Documentation/Guide/UI_Components/HtmlEditor/Toolbar/Predefined_Items/) to customize [buttons](/Documentation/Guide/UI_Components/HtmlEditor/Toolbar/Predefined_Items/#Customize_Predefined_Items) and drop-down menus.
 Some of the items, such as font size, support multiple values.
-In these cases use the [formatName](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/toolbar/items/#formatName) property to define item name and the [formatValue](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/toolbar/items/#formatValues) property to assign an array of values you need to make available.
+In these cases use the [name](/Documentation/21_1/ApiReference/UI_Components/dxHtmlEditor/Configuration/toolbar/items/#name) property to define item name and the [acceptedValues](/Documentation/21_1/ApiReference/UI_Components/dxHtmlEditor/Configuration/toolbar/items/#acceptedValues) property to assign an array of values you need to make available.
 Set the [multiline](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/toolbar/#multiline) property to **true** to display the toolbar items on multiple lines.

 ---
 ##### jQuery